Pay Equity Disclosure

 Our Commitment to Transparency and Accountability

-We publish our diversity goals and share our EEO-1 data in our ESG Report to provide transparency to our employees, clients and investors.
+We publish our diversity goals and share our EEO-1 data in our ESG Report to provide transparency to all of our stakeholders, including current and prospective employees, clients, investors and the communities in which we live and work.
 But disclosing this data is not only about providing helpful information to our stakeholders.
 It’s also about holding ourselves accountable to the principles of diversity, equity and inclusion.

-Today, we take another step in our commitment to transparency, by disclosing information about our pay equity process and results.
-Additionally, we are disclosing our median pay gap for women, globally, and for employees of color1 in the United States.
+That is why last year we took another step in our commitment to transparency, by disclosing information about our pay equity process and results.
+Additionally, we disclosed our median pay gap for women, globally, and for employees of color1 in the United States.
 We intend to disclose this information annually moving forward.